P-kai/EasyNanoMeta/README.md

 ## How to use?
 ### 1. Use the pipeline through Singularity
+At first, following the document (https://github.com/sylabs/singularity/blob/main/INSTALL.md) to install Singularity.
+Then, download the EasyNanoMeta.sif (xxx) to your computer.

 ### 2. Use the pipeline through shell scripts
 #### Readme.md: Introduction